MAN-2/Krishi-Saarthi---Leaf-Disease-Detection-using-AI/README.md

-# 🌿 Plant Disease Detector
+# 🌿 Krishi Saarthi : AI Powered Plant Disease Detector

 This is a **Streamlit-based web app** that detects **plant leaf diseases** using a trained deep learning model.
 Simply upload a leaf image, and the app will predict the most likely disease — along with top 3 predictions and their confidence scores.